ralampay/pyno/README.md

 ## Sample Usage

-1. Train an autoencoder with 144 input size and 140 hidden neurons which will produce a model file called `model.pth` in the current directory (defaults to using `cpu` for training.
+1. Train an autoencoder with 144 input size and 140 hidden neurons which will produce a model file called `model.pth` in the current directory.
+Defaults to using `cpu` for training.
 To use gpu, pass `--device cuda --gpu-index 0` as a command line argument (`--gpu-index` defaults to `0` when not specified).

 ```
 python -m pyno --mode train-ae --training-file data.csv --layers 144 140 --output-model-file model.pth